TsKyrk/pyexewrap/MSIX_COMPATIBILITY.md

 2. **The Windows registry ftype** must point `.py` → `py.exe`.
    This is what `winpyfiles` inspects and configures.

-## Why the MSIX Python Manager breaks this chain
+## The MSIX Python Manager and shebangs

 The `PythonSoftwareFoundation.PythonManager` package (available from the Microsoft Store and from the "Python Install Manager" on python.org) uses **Windows App Model activation** to handle